Atherton | Menlo Park | Redwood City | San Carlos

 Artistically inspired Dance Instruction in a Nurturing and Supportive Environment

-Ballet, Modern, Pilates, Jazz, Tap, and other forms of Dance - Ages 2.5 - adult
+Ballet, Pilates, Modern, Hip Hop, Tap and other forms of Dance - Ages 2.5 - adult

 At the Academy of American Ballet (AAB) we believe artistically inspired dancers are best developed through mastery of sound technique based on anatomical principles that are in harmony with the dancers body.
 Most dance schools force unnatural positions and advanced technique before the dancer has adequately matured.
 This not only causes unnecessary injuries but also stiffles the confidence and creative development of the dancer who is left to focus on unrealistic expectations.
 Our culture is to motivate students to advance through love, inspiration, and mutual respect.
 We accomplish this by: